 MHAAT will accept referrals from anyone including:

 After acceptance of a referral, a worker will possibly be allocated to conduct an assessment and create a plan of support to meet the individual needs (subject to Care Act criteria).

-As a result of your illness you are unable to achieve two or more of the daily tasks listed below.
-We will look at whether you need help to do them and If this impacts significantly on your wellbeing.
+We will look at whether you need help to do them and if this impacts significantly on your wellbeing.

 - Personal hygiene

 - Being able to make use of the home safely

 - Work, training, education or volunteering

 - Using necessary facilities or services in the local community

 - Any caring responsibilities the adult has for a child relationships